rweickelt/qst/doc/usage.rst

 When saving it to a file `MakefileTestcase.qml`, it is automatically available as component type ``MakefileTestcase`` in other qml files located in the same directory.
-Based upon `MakefileTestcase.qml`, we can now create multiple testcase files in the following form:
+Based upon `MakefileTestcase.qml`, we can now create multiple test case files in the following form:

 ..  literalinclude:: code/usage/test-app-build.qml
     :caption: `test-app-build.qml`